vbookshelf/Forams-2025-Kaggle-Comp-Solution/README.md

 ### Solution Overview
 - Use only the 210 RGB images for model training
+- Train only on 14 classes i.e. don't consider the "unknown class" during model training.
 - Model: swin_large_patch4_window12_384 (from the Timm package)
 - Use heavy image augmentation to reduce overfitting and improve the chances that the model will generalize well.
 - Resize images from 300x300 to 384x384 to match the input size that the Swin model needs.